PERIOD (TITIK)

 Benar: Twenty dogs were in the pack.

-To make a plural noun possessive, simply add an apostrophe to the word.
+to the word.
 If the plural does not end in an s, then add an apostrophe plus s.

 Examples: The girls' dresses